SAFCSP-Team/data-structures-and-algorithms-bootcamp/README.md

 ## Objectives
 By the end of this bootcamp you will be able to
-- Understand the concept of data structures  and its types.
+- Understand the concept of data structures  and their types.
 - Understand what is an Algorithm.
 - Identify which data structure to be used for specific problems.
 - Use the concepts covered to build robust and maintainable programs.